goat-community/goat-docs/docs/map/filter.md

 :::info

 The **filter operation does not alter the original data**.
-However, you can use the filtered data for various tools within GOAT, such as [scenario analysis](../category/scenarios) and [heatmap calculations](../category/Heatmaps).
+It can be used on any layer to constrain the data used for visualization and analysis, without changing the underlying dataset.
+If reset, all original data associated with the layer will once again be visible.

 :::